jamesjnadeau/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 ---
 title: 4-H Horse and Pony Exhibit
-Description: Exibit information and entry rules
+description: Exibit information and entry rules
 ---

 # 4-H AND OTHER YOUTH HORSE & PONY SHOWS